Enya: Early life

-Eithne Pádraigín Ní Bhraonáin (known as Enya) was born in the Dore area of Gweedore on 17 May 1961, and was the sixth of nine children born to Catholic parents who were part of the Brennan family of musicians.
-Her father, Leo Brennan, was the leader of an Irish showband called the Slieve Foy Band and ran Leo's Tavern in Meenaleck.
-Her mother, Máire (née Duggan), had distant Spanish roots with ancestors who settled on Tory Island, and was an amateur musician who played in the Slieve Foy Band.
-She also taught music at Gweedore Community School.
-Enya grew up in Gweedore, a region where Irish is the primary language.
-Her name is anglicised as Enya Patricia Brennan, with "Enya" being the phonetic spelling of how "Eithne" is pronounced in her native Ulster dialect.
-"Ní Bhraonáin" translates to "daughter of Brennan".
+Eithne Pádraigín Ní Bhraonáin was born in the Dore area of Gaoth Dobhair (Gweedore) in County Donegal on 17 May 1961.
+She is the sixth of nine children in the Brennan family of musicians, born to Máire "Baba" and Leopold "Leo" Brennan.
+In 1968, the couple took ownership of a pub in Meenaleck, Co.
+Donegal, naming it Leo's Tavern.
+Enya's father, Leo Brennan was the leader of an Irish showband named the Slieve Foy Band, before performing solo.
+Enya's mother, Baba Brennan (née Duggan) is said to have Spanish roots with ancestors who settled on Tory Island, and she was an amateur musician who played with the Slieve Foy Band and also taught music at Gweedore Community School.